RomanMunar/filta-redesign/README.md

 - Introduce icons
 - Introduce gray shades
-- De-emphasize by desaturating body texts
+- De-emphasize body texts by desaturating it
 - Change underlined links to simply have arrow icons
 - [Contact Section](https://filtaglobal.com/#contact)
   - Black over white, bad for the eyes
   - It does not look like a form
-  - Change opacity of placeholders on input fields
+  - Change the color of placeholders on input fields
 - Change the carousel on the testimonial section.

-## Improvements
+## Nitpicks

 - Lack of visual cues for navigating the site
-- Brand colors (namely, #000 with #FEA500 ) should not be used to display content.
-- Images competes attention with the content
+- Images competes with the content for attention
+- The site is too long, remove a few sections.
 - Contact form should not be at the bottom
-- There are no clear hierarchy to where a user should look first
 - Center the texts and don't use diagrams on negative spaces.
-- Add a \`_Our Process_\` section

----

 ### Contact Me at roman.munar1@gmail.com